-When it comes to making your Will, you have the freedom to distribute the assets of your estate how you see fit.
-You can leave your belongings (including money) to your children, friend, family member, a charity, or even on trust for your beloved dog, but one thing to keep in mind is who can or has the right to bring a family provision application (a challenge) against your estate.
+Making a will is important as you have the freedom to decide who inherits the assets of your estate.
+You have the freedom to leave your belongings (including money) to your children, friend, family member, a charity or even on trust for your beloved dog.
+You must be mindful of who can or has the right to bring a family provision application (a challenge) against your estate.

 Who can bring a Family Provision Application?